 As a father, you’ve mastered the art of selflessly—nay, gallantly — juggling hundreds of paternal responsibilities at once, largely without complaint (or at least no serious ones).
 Then, out of nowhere, June rolls around and your family starts needling you about Father’s Day.
 What to do?
-This year, instead of freezing like a dad in the headlights and whiffing yet again on a sanctioned opportunity to score something cool, tick off a couple of these rad yet reasonably priced gift ideas.
-You see, the pricing sweet spot for Father’s Day gifts is $50 or less, because it leaves the door open to also requesting a few hours to yourself for golf or fishing or whatever else you enjoy (let’s face it: there’s no way you’re getting a gift plus free time if you ask for a smart grill).
-Ranging from the practical to the “I must have it now that I know it exists,” this guide has something for every dad.
+This year, instead of freezing like a dad in the headlights and whiffing yet again on a sanctioned opportunity to score something cool, tick off a couple of these rad yet reasonably-priced Father’s Day gift ideas.
+You see, the best last-minute Father’s Day gifts under $50 leave the door open to requesting a few hours to yourself, or golfing, or fishing, or whatever else you enjoy.
+Let’s face it: there’s no way you’re getting a gift plus free time if you ask for a smart grill.)
+Ranging from the practical to the “I must have it now that I know it exists,” this Father’s Day gift guide has something for every dad.

 Amazon Echo Dot

-If you’re still on the fence when it comes to voice-controlled assistants, the Echo Dot should make you a believer.
+If you’re still on the fence when it comes to voice-controlled assistants, the Echo Dot should make you a believer this Father’s Day.
 Using Alexa technology, this puck-shaped personal assistant can play music, make calls, read the news, control your smart appliances, set alarms, read audio books aloud and so much more.
 Even with plenty of background noise, it will happily obey your wishes, which – let’s face it – is far more than you can say about your actual family.

 Philips OneBlade Hybrid Electric Trimmer and Shaver